-Please join us on Mondays once a month to for this members-only opportunity to learn from marine and aquatic educators and scientists.
+Please join us on Mondays once a month to for this opportunity to learn from marine and aquatic educators and scientists.
 Speakers will share experiences, educational tips and stories from the field.
 Registration is required; after registering, you will receive a confirmation email containing information about joining the meeting.
 Please contact firstname.lastname@example.org if you have any questions or problems with the meeting link.
-If you would like to present, please contact Giovannina Souers at firstname.lastname@example.org
+If you would like to present, please contact Giovannina Souers at email@example.com

 Not a member?
 Membership expired?
 Make sure to join or renew now so you don’t miss out on these fabulous events!

 In this talk, learn how Dr. Mindy Chappell leveraged chemistry curriculum in collaboration with the Youth Participatory Science Collective to study heavy-metal contamination as an issue of environmental justice.
 Acknowledging that environmental issues are context-based, the focus of this talk will rely on personal experiential reflection and non-prescriptive strategies to help teachers and students navigate some of the challenges they might encounter when exploring issues of environmental justice in science classrooms.
 This talk is meant to be an avenue of hope for educators’ who want to leverage their agency and curricular resources to teach science from a social justice or justice-centered science pedagogy.